Peyman-HK/Stabilized-HiDe-MK/README.md

 The KnockoffScreen method was first proposed in Nature communications journal at: https://www.nature.com/articles/s41467-021-22889-4

-Any question, please feel free to ask at: peymanhk@stanford.edu
+Any question, please feel free to ask me at: peymanhk@stanford.edu